-The main homepage of the National Library of Wales signposts all kinds of information aimed at beginners, plus descriptions of the library’s vast holdings – it’s home to around 950,000 photos, 1,500,000 maps, 5,000,000 digital images and e-resources, and 15km of archives.
-It holds the Church in Wales Archive, preserving registers of baptisms, marriages and burials, as well as Bishops’ Transcripts, wills and marriage bonds.
+The main homepage of the National Library of Wales signposts all kinds of information aimed at beginner Welsh ancestry researchers, plus descriptions of the library’s vast holdings – it’s home to around 950,000 old photographs, 1,500,000 old maps, 5,000,000 digital images and e-resources, and 15km of archives.
+It holds the Church in Wales Archive, preserving vital Welsh ancestry records such as registers of baptisms, marriages and burials.

-This is the single-search hub to more than 7,000 collections across 21 archives in Wales – the equivalent of TNA’s Discovery – and also the body which leads all kinds of cross-archive projects.
+This is the single-search hub to more than 7,000 Welsh ancestry collections across 21 archives in Wales – the equivalent of The National Archives’ Discovery – and also the body which leads all kinds of cross-archive projects.
 The ‘Find your archive’ tab leads to a list of contributing archives from Aberystwyth University Archives to Wrexham Archives and Local Studies, with descriptions of key collections, contact details and links.

-This grants access to around 15 million articles and 1.1 million pages from a huge range of Welsh- and English-language titles, and you can narrow your search to focus on family notices and other announcements.
+Another excellent source for tracing Welsh ancestry is old newspapers.
+Your ancestors may be mentioned in the local newspaper if they were prominent in the community, if they got into trouble with the law or if they simply appeared in a birth, marriage or death announcement.
+This website grants access to around 15 million articles and 1.1 million pages from a huge range of Welsh- and English-language titles.
 Unlike the British Newspaper Archive, access is completely free.
 There’s also the NLW’s sister website Welsh Journals, which provides access to journals published in Wales during the 19th and 20th centuries.

-Welsh Tithe Maps on the NLW website holds over 300,000 Welsh tithe maps records and their accompanying apportionment documents.
+To find out more about where your Welsh ancestors lived, start with Welsh Tithe Maps on the NLW website.
+It holds over 300,000 Welsh tithe maps records and their accompanying apportionment documents.
 The People’s Collection Wales is a project led by the NLW, National Museum Wales and the Royal Commission on the Ancient and Historical Monuments of Wales.
 It’s a place where anyone can upload images and stories relating to the past.
 Material includes records, artefacts, films and audio files drawn from national collections, as well as personal items.

-North East Wales Archives is another good county archive website (find the others via Archives Wales).
+North East Wales Archives is another good county archive website if you're tracing Welsh ancestry in the north-east.
 It has digital collections of Denbighshire borough charters, photographs and enclosure maps.

-Genuki has county guides to resources, societies, archives and pitfalls caused by boundary changes and the Welsh naming system.
-The FamilySearch Wales Genealogy wiki offers advice, plus there’s a Wales Online Records button leading to FamilySearch collections such as Wales Births and Baptisms 1541-1907, and external sites such as North Wales BMD.
+Popular ancestry website Genuki has county guides to resources, societies, archives and pitfalls caused by boundary changes and the Welsh naming system.
+The FamilySearch Wales Genealogy wiki offers Welsh ancestry advice and links to free records on FamilySearch and North Wales BMD.